New Hampshire Workers' Compensation Lawyers

-If you have been injured on the job, our New Hampshire workers’ compensation attorneys of Shillen Mackall & Seldon Law Offices are here to make certain you get your workers’ comp benefits as deserved.
+If you have been injured on the job, our New Hampshire workers’ compensation attorneys of Shillen Mackall & Seldon Law Office are here to make certain you get your workers’ comp benefits as deserved.
 While New Hampshire requires all employers with at least one employee to carry workers’ compensation benefits, some employers will try to save money by wrongfully denying or fabricating the details of an employee’s on-the-job accident.
 Or, the responding insurance company will act out of bad faith for the same reasons.
 It is our job to challenge them if they do and provide you with legal guidance for each step of your workers’ comp claim.

 We’re ready and willing to advocate on your behalf after a workplace accident, such as:

 - Chemical exposure

 - Falling object accidents

 - Occupational illness